akashkr-971/Household-management-system/README.md

 - Compare service providers based on their ratings.
 - Get an estimate of costs, including parts that might need to be purchased.

-The goal is to make the process of finding and selecting service providers **easier and more user-friendly**.
+The goal is to make the process of finding and selecting service providers **easier and more user-friendly and also mobile responsive**.

 ## Features